Posted on April 24, 2026

 Wagoner is committed to growing the PPC with a three-tiered vision.

-The first tier is the expansion of its research program, emphasizing innovation similar to the UBeeO spray from her spin-out company Optera.
+The first tier is expansion of its research program.
+This emphasizes innovations similar to the UBeeO spray from Optera.
 “Focusing on research and innovation makes UNCG’s Plant & Pollinator Center attractive to world-class professors and students interested in studying pollination,” she says.

 Workshops and Field Trips for Students of All Ages

 Second, she is working to expand pollinator-focused education and outreach.
-This includes engaging students, staff, and faculty in the Bee Campus program and encouraging UNCG professors to weave more pollinator-themed content into their curricula.
+This includes engaging students, staff, and faculty in the Bee Campus program.
+She encourages UNCG professors to weave more pollinator-themed content into their curricula.

-Wagoner has also created more community events to introduce people to the many ways bees support are integral to the world around us.
-At the annual Science Everywhere festival on April 11, children played a game of “Find the queen” with a PPC live bee observation hive.
-Center personnel showed them how to make “seed bombs” to throw on the ground at home and get a tiny pollinator-friendly garden growing.
+Wagoner created more community events to introduce people to the many ways bees are integral to the world around us.
+At the annual Science Everywhere festival on April 11, children played a game of “Find the queen” with a live bee observation hive from PPC.
+Center personnel showed them how to make “seed bombs” to throw onto the ground at home and grow a tiny pollinator-friendly garden.

 Bee Campus members show children a hive.

 Wagoner and her team have brought their research to children of all ages: observation hive visits to preschool and elementary schools, STEAM workshops at middle schools, and field trips to the PPC laboratories for high school students.
-At this Saturday’s Earth Day Celebration at Keeley Park, they will host a mini workshop on sustainable insect and pest management.
+They hosted a mini workshop on sustainable insect and pest management at the Earth Day Celebration in Keeley Park.

 They have more events this spring and summer to get the next generation involved in protecting pollinators: